ccnycs/csc212/README.md

 Policies
 ========
 ### Email ###
-Unless I tell you otherwise, email should only be used to set up an in person meeting, inform me about needed accommodations, or discuss confidential material like grades.
+Unless I tell you otherwise, email should only be used to set up an in person meeting, inform me about accommodations, or discuss confidential material like grades.

 Coursework related communications, such as questions on the lecture or homework, should be done through piazza, which allows anonymous posting.
+Please email me about grades.
 If you are uncomfortable with this policy, please speak to me.

 ### Homework ###